-The court DIRECTS the Clerk to file a copy of this order in 2-10-md-2187 and it shall apply to each member Avaulta-related case previously transferred to, removed to, or filed in this district, which includes counsel in all member cases up to and including civil action number 2-11-cv-00383.
+The court DIRECTS the Clerk to file a copy of this order in 2-12-md-2327, and it shall apply to each member related case previously transferred to, removed to, or filed in this district, which includes counsel in all member cases up to and including civil action number 2-12-cv-03781.
 In cases subsequently filed in this district, a copy of the most recent pretrial order will be provided by the Clerk to counsel appearing in each new action at the time of filing of the complaint.
-In cases subsequently removed or transferred to this court, a copy of the most recent pretrial order will be provided by the Clerk to counsel appearing in each new action upon removal or transfer.
+In cases subsequently removed or transferred to this court, a copy of the most recent pretrial order will be provided by the Clerk to counsel appearing in each new action at the time of filing of the most recent pretrial order will be provided by the Clerk to counsel appearing in each new action upon removal or transfer.
 It shall be the responsibility of the parties to review and abide by all pretrial orders previously entered by the court.
 The orders may be accessed through the CM/ECF system or the court's website at www.wvsd.uscourts.gov.

-ENTER: June 7, 2011
+ENTER: July 30, 2012